The Star Wars Trilogy.

 Disc 1: The 2004 DVD Edition

-Disc 2: The 1983 Origianal Theatrical Version
+Disc 2: The 1983 Original Theatrical Version

 These 2-Disc DVD copies of Star Wars, The Empire Strikes Back, and Return of the Jedi were sold only for a limit of time.
 Kind of like what Walt Disney Pictures has done with some of their DVD releases like Disney's The Little Mermaid, Disney's Beauty and the Beast, Disney's Aladdin, or any other timeless Disney movie.

-"I, Tim am proud of George Lucas for all that he has done throughout his carrer as a movie maker as either director or executive producer.
+"I, Tim am proud of George Lucas for all that he has done throughout his career as a movie maker as either director or executive producer.
 Other then his six Star Wars movies, or nine if you include the Original Theatrical versions of the trilogy, I like his other movies he's done which include THX 1138, American Graffiti, Raiders of the Lost Arc, Indiana Jones and the Temple of Doom, Indiana Jones and the Last Crusade, The Ewok Adventure: Caravan of Courage, An Ewok Adventure: The Battle for Endor, Labyrinth, The Land Before Time, and Willow.

 I've enjoyed watching Star Wars endless times since I was able to talk and walk.
 Which was sometime either in 1987 or 1988, I think.
 Now that I have the 2-Disc DVDs of Star Wars, The Empire Strikes Back, and Return of the Jedi, I am hoping that next time George Lucas markets them, he will release episodes I-III, the 2006 DVD release of episodes IV-VI, and the Star Wars: Bonus Material DVD that came with the 2004 trilogy release altogether as an 'Ultimate Star Wars Saga Collection,' which would have thirteen DVD discs.
 That is my idea for his next marketing plan for his Star Wars movies.